Key Takeaways

 Please be generous and let me off.

 The meaning of this idiom is similar to the word 抱歉 (bàoqiàn) discussed above.
 The main difference between the two is that 深感歉意 (shēngǎn qiànyì) sounds more formal and sophisticated, while 抱歉 (bàoqiàn) is more informal and more commonly used.
-Using 深感歉意 (shēngǎn qiànyì) sounds good when used in formal or serious situations.
+Using 深感歉意 (shēngǎn qiànyì) is particularly effective in formal or serious situations.

 我不小心碰到您的车,深感歉意。